BeTomorrow/sync-wording-dart/README.md

 - Then run `flutter pub run sync_wording`

-It will ask you to grant access on Google Sheet
+It will ask you to grant access to Google Sheets:

 ```bash
 > Task :app:downloadWording